"Can I copyright my documentary idea?"

-But this question comes in often enough to Desktop Documentaries that we wanted to set the record straight.
+This is a common question that comes in to Desktop Documentaries and we wanted to set the record straight.

 Here's an example of such a question that came in recently: